Annuity.org Editorial Guidelines

 Our Style

-Annuity.org generally follows the style guidelines established by the Associated Press (AP).
+Annuity.org generally follows the Associated Press (AP) style guidelines.

 AP style, used in most U.S. newspapers, offers a host of rules covering everything from proper punctuation and capitalization to spelling and hyphenation tips.
 The goal is to improve readability through the standardization of mass communication.